SiliconLabs/peripheral_examples/series2/iadc/iadc_single_low_current/readme.txt

     EFR32xG24 ~23uA
     EFR32xG25 ~34uA
     EFR32xG27 ~25uA
+    EFR32xG28 ~30uA
     *There is some part-to-part/board-to-board variance; this is a rough typical current*

+    Note for EFR32ZG28 BRD4400B Rev A00 development boards - there is a diversity
+    SPDT switch on the 2.4 GHz radio output that will consume ~63 uA of additional current.
+When measuring current consumption of the device with Energy Profiler (or other method), please be advised that observed current consumption will be higher than what is specified in the EFR32ZG28 device datasheet due to this additional integrated circuit.

 9. After completing NUM_SAMPLES conversions, the LDMA will wake the MCU from EM2 and toggle LED to indicate transfer completion before returning to EM2 until the next transfer completes; additional current draw in profiler is